theKaushaki/veritas-hacksprint/README.md

 # veritas
-UniForm is an University Procedure Management System (UPMS)
+UniForm is an University Procedure Management System (UPMS).